Best place to live in every state

 The quiet Denver suburb of Holly Hills affords its residents modest home prices, good schools, and a small neighborhood vibe just 15 minutes from downtown Denver.
 This kind of proximity gives the people living here access to as much or as little hubbub as one might like, with cultural events, outdoor activities, restaurants, and educational centers galore.

 Connecticut: West Hartford

 Aficionados of fall foliage can find some of nature’s best colors in the West Hartford Reservoirs.
-Even outside of the fall months, this city is becoming a favorite place to live because of its farmers markets, museums, and nearly centuries-old churches.
+Even outside of the fall months, this city is becoming a favorite place to live because of its farmers markets, museums, and history.
 The University of Hartford and the University of Saint Joseph both have campuses in town.

 Delaware: Pike Creek